 In this series of blog posts, I will be providing detailed information on my adventures on coding a ray tracer in C++.
+In this first post, I will give a brief information about my coding environment and the implementation details of my core ray tracer.

 I am using a laptop which has an Intel® Core™ i7-4700HQ CPU @ 2.40GHz × 8 CPU and running Ubuntu 16.04 to render the scenes.